OldManUmby/Sundered-Shadows/Manuscript/02 Characters/01 Character Features.md

 ***Dexterity.*** Coordination, reflexes, and speed. <!--add copy here-->
 ***Constitution.*** Health, stamina, and toughness. <!--add copy here-->
 ***Intelligence.*** Judgment, reasoning, and savvy. <!--add copy here-->
-***Wisdom.*** Awareness, focus, and instincts. <!--add copy here-->
+***Wisdom.*** Focus, instincts, and perception. <!--add copy here-->
 ***Charisma.*** Influence, nerve, and presence. <!--add copy here-->

 ### Ability Modifiers

 The normal range for ability scores is between 3 and 18.
 Sometimes, a score could drop below 3 or rise above 18.
 If a score drops to 0 (zero), the character becomes incapacitated until the score rises to 1 or more; see `Incapacitation` for more information.
 A score of 20 is the highest possible score for a mortal character.
-Should a score rise above 20 permanently, the character becomes renowned; see `Renowned` for more information.
-Renowned is the first step to becoming immortal; see `Immortality` for more information.
+Should a score rise above 20 (permanently), the character becomes renowned; see `Renowned` for more information. `Renowned is the first step to becoming immortal; see Immortality for more information.`

 :: Table - Ability Modifiers